 As with all medication, a very small number of patients may be allergic to MRI contrast.
-Allergic reactions are rare and when they do occur, most of them are mild.
+Allergic reactions are rare and, when they do occur, most of them are mild.
+Please inform the Radiographer if you have any allergies, any kidney problems or are breastfeeding.

 It is known that small amounts of Gadolinium may remain in the brain or other tissues after an injection, although there is currently no evidence that these small amounts cause any harm.
-A radiographer will go through a checklist with you to make sure you are suitable for an injection of Gadolinium.

-Is Hyoscine Butylbromide safe?
+Is Buscopan safe?

-Hyoscine butylbromide is a widely used medication that reduces bowel spasm in MRI examinations.
+Buscopan is a widely used medication that reduces bowel spasm in MRI examinations.
 However, if you are experiencing other medical problems there may be occasions when its use is not recommended.
-You may experience some blurring of vision after the injection but the effects of hyoscine butylbromide are short-lived and last about one hour.
+You may experience some blurring of vision after the injection but the effects of Buscopan are short-lived and last about one hour.
 You are advised not to drive until any effects have worn off.
 In the very rare event that following the examination you develop painful, blurred vision in one or both eyes, you must attend hospital immediately for assessment.
-A radiographer will go through a checklist with you to make sure you are suitable for an injection of Buscopan.

-The side effects and risks of these injections will be discussed with you before your scan and the radiographer will answer any questions that you may have.
+The side effects and risks of these injections will be discussed with you before your scan.